 How is chronic diarrhea diagnosed?

 Your healthcare provider will examine you and ask you about your symptoms.
-Tell him if you have noticed any unusual color or smell to your bowel movements.
-Tell him if you have blood, mucus, or oil droplets in your bowel movement.
-He may ask you if you have noticed symptoms after you eat certain foods.
+Tell him or her if you have noticed symptoms after you eat certain foods.
 Tell your healthcare provider if you have travelled recently or been around others with the same symptoms.
 You may need the following tests:

-- Bowel movement sample: A sample of your bowel movement may be sent to a lab to help find the cause of your chronic diarrhea.
+- A bowel movement sample may be sent to a lab to help find the germ that is causing your diarrhea.

-- Colonoscopy or sigmoidoscopy: This is a procedure to examine the inside of your colon (large intestine).
+- A colonoscopy is a procedure to examine the inside of your colon (large intestine).
 A flexible tube with a small light and camera on the end is used.
 Samples of your colon may be taken and tested for causes of diarrhea.

 How is chronic diarrhea treated?